Sanders Scores First Career Goal

 Dobson mentored nine all-conference players, including C-USA Co-Offensive Player of the Year Rachel Holden, Midfielder of the Year Karla Pineda and first-team all-conference goalkeeper Jackie Kerestine.

 The 2014 team won its first Conference USA regular-season title behind a record of 16-5-1 and 14 shutouts.
 Rachel Holden, Karla Pineda and Jackie Kerestine received all-conference honors for their play in 2014.
 North Texas also defeated Oregon State (Pac 12) at home.

 In 2013, North Texas defeated two Big 12 teams: at TCU (2-0) and at Oklahoma (5-0).
 North Texas finished second in C-USA and advanced to the conference finals.
 Dobson helped coach the 2013 C-USA Offensive Player of the Year (Rachel Holden) and 2013 C-USA Defensive Player of the Year (Kelsey Hodges).
 Hodges went on to sign a professional contract with the Seattle Sounders Women in 2014 and a Division I team in Sweden.

 As a player, Dobson was a standout for Memphis from 2001-04.
 He was named team captain for his senior year and led the Tigers win a C-USA regular season and tournament championship.
 That year, Memphis was ranked as high as No. 10 in the nation, the highest-ever ranking for Memphis.
 He became the first Memphis product to sign a Major League Soccer contract, and spent time with both the Kansas City Wizards and Chivas USA.

-After his playing career, Dobson has spent seven years coaching club, academy, high school and collegiate soccer squads throughout the Metroplex.
-This will be his third season with the Mean Green program.
+After his playing career, Dobson has spent 12 years coaching club, academy, high school and collegiate soccer squads throughout the Metroplex.
+This will be his seventh season with the Mean Green program.